readyready15728/misc/awakemud-notes.md

 medical supplies.
 * There is a DocWagon store on the first floor of the Renraku Arcology that sells DocWagon stuff.
-* SyberSpace on the first floor of the Renraku Arcology sells various decking supplies.
+* SybreSpace on the first floor of the Renraku Arcology sells low-end decks and decking programs.
 * 'help wheresmycar'.
 * Secure-Tech on the first floor of the Renraku Arcology sells armor.
 * B2 of Renraku Arcology is very dangerous!